openedx/edx-documentation/en_us/shared/set_up_course/studio_add_course_information/studio_creating_certificates.rst

 Using Studio, you create and manage the certificates that learners can earn in your course.

+By default, Studio automatically generates certificates as each learner passes the course for both self-paced and instructor-paced courses.

+* For self-paced courses, certificates are available immediately after Studio generates them.
+* For instructor-paced courses, certificates become available 48 hours after your course end date by default.
+You can also specify a different date to make certificates available.
+For more information, see :ref:`Specify an Alternative Certificates Available Date`.

 ..
-The following paragraph is for the August 8 roll-out of auto-gen certs for
-.. self-paced courses.

-By default, Studio automatically generates certificates for self-paced courses.
-For instructor-paced courses, course teams work with their edX partner manager to generate and distribute certificates.

-..
-The following paragraph is for the August 22 roll-out of auto-gen certs for
-.. instructor-paced courses.

-..
-By default, Studio automatically generates certificates as each learner
-.. passes the course, and certificates become available to learners 48 hours
-.. after your course end date.
-You can also specify a different date to make
-.. certificates available.
+After EDUCATOR-1101 merges (around 8/25), change "the learner dashboard and
+.. the **Progress** page" to "the learner dashboard, the **Course** page, and
+.. the **Progress** page".

+When certificates become available to learners, a link to the certificate is visible on the learner dashboard and the **Progress** page.

 For more information about issuing certificates, see :ref:`Issuing Certificates`.